 Here’s what Microsoft has to say about Kaizala

 Microsoft Kaizala is a chat-based communication and data management tool.
-It is

-    an enterprise ready, compliant and secure chat app.
-It offers organizations an

-    easy and simple way to share data for insightful decision making and gives

-    employees an easy-to-use solution for efficient collaboration and improved

-    productivity.
-Microsoft Kaizala provides controlled user access and data

-    security in accordance with an organization’s policies and is compliant with

-    data protection legislations such as GDPR, ISO 27001, SOC2 and HIPAA. – Rajiv

-    Kumar, Corporate Vice President, Microsoft
+It is an enterprise ready, compliant and secure chat app.
+It offers organizations an easy and simple way to share data for insightful decision making and gives employees an easy-to-use solution for efficient collaboration and improved productivity.
+Microsoft Kaizala provides controlled user access and data security in accordance with an organization’s policies and is compliant with data protection legislations such as GDPR, ISO 27001, SOC2 and HIPAA. – Rajiv Kumar, Corporate Vice President, Microsoft

-    Microsoft Kaizala is now being used by over 1000 organizations in India, and is

-    coming to more markets around the world.
-You can use Kaizala to chat via text,

-    audio, and video.
-The Me Chat option is your own personal space, where you can

-    save notes, messages, photos and more – just for yourself.
+According to Microsoft News Center India , over 1000 organizations in India use Kaizala, and it’s coming to more markets around the world.
+You can use Kaizala to chat via text, audio, and video.
+The Me Chat option is your personal space, where you can save notes, messages, photos, and more – just for yourself.

 The only thing I don’t like is that there is no instant send video option.
-You

-    can voice call and video call live, of course, but to actually send a video

-    message, you have to attach a video file, instead of simply recording the video

-    from within Kaizala.
-This I hope they change soon.
+Of course, you can voice call and video call, but to send a video message, you have to attach a video file, instead of recording the video from within Kaizala.
+I hope they change soon.

 Give Kaizala a try

 Anyway, don’t take my word for it.
 Take it for a spin.
 Whether you’re a professional organization or not, it’s free, and it’s a great chat app for friends and family.

 Kaizala is available for free in the App Store for iOS and Google Play for Android:

 There is also a Microsoft Kaizala Web option so that you can use Kaizala on your desktop (in a browser window).